tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Inner ClientHello {#inner-clienthello}

-Values which dependent on the contents of ClientHelloInner, such as the true server name, can influence how client-facing servers process this message.
+Values which depend on the contents of ClientHelloInner, such as the true server name, can influence how client-facing servers process this message.
 In particular, timing side channels can reveal information about the contents of ClientHelloInner.
 Implementations should take such side channels into